 All students must apply for graduation in CheckMarq by the deadline specified in the Academic Calendar.
 Graduation deadlines are scheduled well in advance of the date of Commencement to allow time for student academic audits and for printing diplomas, graduation invitations and program booklets.

 The awarding of a degree or certificate is contingent upon the student’s successful completion of all program requirements prior to the date of graduation.
 A cumulative grade point average of 3.000 or above is also required to graduate.
 Any exceptions to the total credits and minimum grade point average requirements for any degree and/or certificate must be approved by the provost.
 If a student fails to graduate at the time originally anticipated, he or she must reapply online for the next graduation before the appropriate deadline stated in the Academic Calendar.

-Students who have completed all of their degree or certificate requirements prior to a specific graduation date, but who have missed the graduation application deadline, may request a letter from the Graduate School certifying the completion of their program.
+Students who have completed all of their degree or certificate requirements prior to a specific graduation date, but who have missed the graduation application deadline, may request a letter from the Graduate School certifying the completion of their program; however, when needed, the university reserves the right to graduate a student without an application on file, once all requirements are complete.
 The student must still apply for graduation and the diploma will reflect the next graduation date.Back To Top

 Policy Governing Graduation Dates

 Marquette University offers graduation on a weekly basis during the summer months and on a monthly basis during the academic year.
 However, each college may develop a policy that will guide the implementation of this process for students in that college.
 This statement addresses the policy as implemented by the Graduate School.